 Clearly, education is something I’d love to see them focus on.
 I believe they do quite a bit of that at Animal Kingdom in Disney World, but I’ve never been to Animal Kingdom.

 Anyways, a girl can dream right!?

-Have you been to Disneyland recently?
+Have you been on a Disney adventure recently?
 What did you think of their waste management?